centivadev/google-workspace-sdk/README.md

 >
 > We do not maintain a roadmap of community feature requests, however we invite you to contribute and we will gladly review your merge requests.

+## Dependencies

 **Note:** This package will require the `glamstack/google-auth-sdk` package in order to operate.
 This is already configured as a required package in the composer.json file and should be automatically loaded when installing this package.

+> All configurations for this package will be configured under the `glamstack-google-config.php` file that will be loaded when the `glamstack/google-auth-sdk` package is installed.
+For further guidance please see the [Glamstack/google-auth-sdk README.md](https://gitlab.com/gitlab-com/business-technology/engineering/access-manager/packages/composer/google-auth-sdk/-/blob/main/README.md)

 ### Maintainers